Speed up your work using the Excel paste values shortcut key. We will show various shortcut keys to perform this operation quickly.

 After that, right-click on the selected range.
 Next, drag the table and move the green frame over the target cells.
 Finally, release the mouse button!
 A new context menu will appear that contains more paste options.

-To paste values, click on the “Copy Here as Values Only” option.
+Click the “Copy Here as Values Only” option to paste values.

 Paste (not just) Values in Excel using the Ribbon

-Good to know that the simple copy-paste operation (Ctrl + C and Ctrl + V) will transfer all of the cell content with all available formatting styles.
+It is good to know that the simple copy-paste operation (Ctrl + C and Ctrl + V) will transfer the cell content with all available formatting styles.

-Select the range B1:E6 and press Ctrl + C and click on the target cell.
+Select the range B1:E6, press Ctrl + C, and click on the target cell.
 It is the top-left corner of the new range.

 Now press Ctrl + V to paste the data.